Eggs & Dairy

 |---|---|---|---|

-Representative source entry: Cottage cheese, lowfat, 1% milkfat.
-Protein and calories vary by fat percentage.
-Use the label for exact brand values, especially for full-fat cottage cheese.
+Representative source entry: Cottage cheese, lowfat, 1% milkfat / fresh cheese.
+Protein, calories, fat, lactose, and sodium vary by fat percentage and brand.
+Use the label for exact values, especially for full-fat, flavored, lactose-free, and low-sodium cottage cheese.

 Good for weight loss?
 Excellent